da-cali/linux-x1-tablet/README.md

 ### Volume buttons

 Upgrade your BIOS.
-Doing so fixes the Volume buttons and it is possibly necesary to make S3 suspend work.
+Doing so fixes the Volume buttons and it is possibly necesary to make S3 sleep work.

 ### S3 sleep

 Reboot, enter your BIOS/UEFI.
 Go to Config - Thunderbolt (TM) 3 - set Thunerbolt BIOS Assist Mode to Enabled.

-Patch the bios (Thanks to mr. sour for the gist):
+Patch the bios (Instructions and patch file taken from mr. sour's gist):

 0. Install iasl (and git):
   ```